tonaljs/tonal/README.md

 transpose('M2', 'f#4') // => 'G#4'
 ```

+It's modular because you can require just what you need.
+The library is still big, but your dependencies can be tiny.

+It's modular because all the library is built using functions with no side effects, just data-in, data-out.
+Notes and intervals are represented by strings.
+No objects.
+Functions are isolated, simpler and easily tested.

 __This is alpha software__, if you need a stable music theory library in javascript you can use [teoria](https://github.com/saebekassebil/teoria)

 ## What

+The library functions are divided in some different areas:

+- __notes__: parseNote, freq, midi, transpose, enharmonics, pitchClass
+- __intervals__: parseInterval, intervalNames, intervalNumber, invertInterval, distance
+- __scales__:
+- __chords__:

 ## Why